 Will the new WebView auto-update?

 The WebView will auto-update for mobile devices with Android L and above.

 For future proofing you app, you can use the Beta WebView to test versions of the WebView before it's launched.
 Checkout this [Android Developer blog post for more details](http://android-developers.blogspot.com/2015/02/beta-channel-for-android-webview.html).

 What is the default user-agent?

 The new WebView adds Chrome/_version_ to the user-agent string.
-Sample old and new user-agent strings:
+Refer to Chrome User Agent Strings for an example.